soignezmoich/vac-engine/INSTALLATION.md

 - `SSL_KEY_PATH` ³
 - `SSL_CERT_PATH` ³

- ¹ Optional, defaults to 10.
+ 1. Optional, defaults to 10.
- ² Optional, defaults to "::0".
+ 2. Optional, defaults to `::0` (all IPv6 and IPv4 interfaces).
- ³ Optional, only necessary if the application is supposed to terminate SSL connections.
+ 3. Optional, only necessary if the application is supposed to terminate SSL connections.

 #### Development